williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 }
 ~~~

-`429 Too Many Requests` status code may be returned when the rate-limit is exceeded
+`429 Too Many Requests` status code may be returned when the rate-limit is exceeded.

 > Authentication requests are aggressively rate-limited (e.g. 1 request per username/per second) for security purposes.